JeovaniMartinez/Android-Utils/README.md

 - The recommended size for the documentation images, to obtain the best quality, is a width of 807px and the desired height.
 - All the content of the documentation, including images, is in the docs' folder, this for if the documentation is versioned in the future.

+---

+## Deploy Instructions

+The deployment instructions are available on `docs/New Release.md` file into project develop branch.